You Voted Yes! Conexus, Cornerstone, and Synergy Credit Unions Are Merging!

 Once the new credit union is established, we will offer low to no-fee options that are accessible to all.
 Cornerstone Credit Union, on its own, will not offer a No Fee Account.

 We understand the value of personal relationships and trusted advice.
 If you already work with advisors at multiple credit unions, that’s a great advantage—you’re familiar with the strengths each of us brings.
 Through this transition, you’ll continue to work with your trusted advisors.
-Pending member approval of the merger, our teams will support you every step of the way to ensure a beneficial experience going forward.
+Our teams will support you every step of the way to ensure a beneficial experience going forward.

 Today, only Conexus Credit Union offers this product.
 Through integration, the new credit union will offer this option to all members.